Guess what, the sun is popping out and I think It might stay and hang out for a while today, yay! I was beginning to forget what it looked like.

 One of my favorite flavors of summer is fresh basil and I happened to get a bunch of it the other day.
 Since it pairs so well with tomatoes and avocado it seemed only fitting to make a caprese salad and my favorite way to top that is with a balsamic reduction that is super easy.
 Give it a try and let me know what you think!

-Grape Caprese Salad with Avocado & Sweet Balsamic Reduction
+Grape Caprese Avocado Salad + Balsamic Reduction (Vegan+GF)

 Sometimes the simplest things are the best and that's exactly the case with this minimal ingredient salad.